Pocha-Swaroopa/Project-k/README.md

 3. The project is very much within the state of art since the project is a WINDOWS based, it uses very modern and common technique.
 4. It allows a student to login with given login details.
 Student can access the mode of exam like 'descriptive' or 'MCQs'.
 5. Project-k helps the student to  practice the topics for getting perfection on a specified topic.
+# Appreciation
+We would like to acknowledge and thank RGMCET and BYTS INDIA for their efforts in organizing the 24-hour hackathon, which brought  us together for an exciting event.
+We are immensely grateful for their commitment to fostering learning, collaboration, and growth.
+At last this event gave us an unique and enriching experience.